-Yes, you can!
-A little vinegar and baking soda allows these to rise, and some applesauce holds them together, the same way an egg would!
+There are lots of choices for egg replacers in vegan baking.
+For this recipe, a little vinegar and baking soda allows these to rise, and some applesauce holds them together, the same way an egg would!

-You can substitute an equal amount of yogurt instead of applesauce.
+If you can’t eat apples, you can substitute an equal amount of yogurt instead of applesauce.

 Allow the baked donuts to cool for about ten minutes, then place the pan over a cookie sheet or other clean surface.
 Tap the pan against the cookie sheet, or hit the bottom of the pan with a spoon.
 The donuts should fall out.